pedrogglima/api-github-webhooks/README.md

 ./ngrok http 3000
 ```

-Ngrok will generate a public url that points to our server (localhost:3000 for instance).
-You should use this url to set up our Github Webhook.
+Ngrok will generate a public url that points to your server (localhost:3000 for instance).
+You should use this url to set up your Github Webhook.

 So, for example, on your github repository that was set up with webhooks ([How create Webhooks on your reposiory](https://developer.github.com/webhooks/creating/)), every time that a certain event happen on your repository, Github will send data about that event to our server.